Alan Wake's American Nightmare: Sequel

-Remedy Entertainment has stated that this is not the last Alan Wake game, and that a sequel is in development.
+Remedy Entertainment stated that this was not the last Alan Wake game, and that a sequel was in development.
 In May 2013, Remedy confirmed they were not currently developing a new Alan Wake, instead focusing on a new game for the Xbox One called Quantum Break.
-Alan Wake II was announced during The Game Awards 2021, and is set to release in 2023, which expands upon the Remedy Connected Universe also shared with Control in the same franchise.
+Alan Wake II was announced during The Game Awards 2021, and released in October 2023.
+Alan Wake II expands upon Remedy's connected universe it shares with Control, also by Remedy.